 - For international applicants: an International Student Financial Statement,

-- The following exams scores (all score reports should be sent by ETS using the code for UMass, which is 3917):
+- The following exam scores (all score reports should be sent by ETS using the code for UMass, which is 3917):

-- The TOEFL score report (not required for U.S. citizens or those whose undergraduate institution used English as the primary language),
+- The TOEFL score report (not required for U.S. citizens or those whose undergraduate institution used English as the primary language).
+Other test scores can also be used to demonstrate English proficiency.
+We accept any of the methods described in the English Language Proficiency Requirement here.

 Note that the letters of recommendation are read very seriously; we encourage sending more than two letters if they will provide a better picture of a student's achievements.
 See the FAQ for details on GRE scores.